 How does the American Express® Gold Card compare to other cards?

 The American Express® Gold Card is an excellent option for frequent travelers and foodies alike, but it’s not the only one out there.
-Here are a few of the best cards in this category and how they stack up against the Amex Gold.
+Here are a few of the best cards in this category and how they stack up.

 American Express® Gold Card vs. The Platinum Card® from American Express

-With a hefty $550 annual fee and a slate of luxury travel benefits, The Platinum Card® from American Express is a good choice for high spenders who frequently fly.
-The card lets you earn 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel.
+With a hefty $695 annual fee and a slate of luxury travel benefits, The Platinum Card® from American Express is a good choice for high spenders who frequently fly.
+The card lets you earn 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel on up to $500,000 on these purchases per calendar year and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel.
+Terms apply.
 That's a higher rate on directly booked flights than the American Express® Gold Card, though you won't get the elevated rate on dining and U.S. supermarkets that you get with the American Express® Gold Card.
 If you spend more on travel than dining and supermarkets, then The Platinum Card® from American Express is worth considering.

 American Express® Gold Card vs. The Chase Sapphire Preferred® Card